 Additionally, you should pay close attention to where the email came from.
 Here’s the full list of domains Grammarly can use to contact you:

 If you’re still not 100% sure that the website you’re on is the real Grammarly site, you can always type www.grammarly.com directly into your web browser.

 Finally, if you get an email that looks like a phishing attempt, please let us know by forwarding it to email@example.com.
 Be sure to include the message header information, which can be found by using this Google article.

-In order to receive the best possible Grammarly experience, it's important to keep your computer free of malware and viruses.
-Signs that your computer may be infected include:
+In order to receive the best possible Grammarly experience, it’s important to keep your devices free of malware and viruses.
+Signs that your device may be infected include:

 - Unusually slow or sluggish computer performance.

 If you think your device might be infected, you can use the anti-malware, anti-adware or anti-virus software recommended by your computer manufacturer or a trusted IT professional.